 Of course, if the related parties (like in the brothers example above) colluded to manipulate the sales price for the purpose of defrauding the lender and obtaining a larger loan, well then, yes, the FBI may care about that one.

 The point is that the relationship qualifies a transaction as arm’s length or not.
 Third parties can decide how they’ll treat the transaction if it is not arm’s length, but non-arm’s length alone is not unlawful.

 One caveat to the above: Third parties may define for themselves what qualifies as an arm’s length transaction.
-This is sensible given that the purpose of this concept is in large part to protect third parties from the risk of manipulated values.
+This is sensible, given that the purpose of this concept is in large part to protect third parties from the risk of manipulated values.
 Who better to determine that risk than the person taking it?
-For example, U.S. Department of Housing and Urban Development (HUD) defines an arm’s length transaction as one that meets market value.
+For example, the U.S. Department of Housing and Urban Development (HUD) defines an arm’s length transaction as one that meets market value.
 Period.
 They don’t care who the parties are.
 They go right to the finish line.
 Fair market value?
 Okay.
 We’re good.

 What Types of Relationships are Deemed Non-Arm’s Length?

 While there is no universal list of relationships that result in a non-arm’s length transaction, there are common denominators.
 Such relationships have either an imbalance of power (e.g., one party has control over the other) or an increased likelihood of collusion, and these increase the risk that parties may manipulate sales prices or conceal important facts about the transaction.

 That being said, the following are some of the more commonly qualifying non-arm’s length relationships: